Young elm trees at the St. Paul campus elm tree nursery

 Background

-MITPPC ranks Dutch elm disease as one of the most critical invasive pathogen threats to Minnesota.
+Dutch elm disease (DED) is one of the most critical invasive pathogens in Minnesota.
 Caused by the fungus Ophiostoma novo-ulmi, it has decimated the American elm in urban Minnesota, a tree known for its elegant form, full canopy, and winter hardiness.
-As cities also contend with the widespread loss of ash to emerald ash borer, there is a need for new trees to fill the gap.
+As cities also contend with the widespread loss of ash trees to emerald ash borer, there is a need for new trees to fill the gap.

-Researchers have been studying surviving elm trees in the region with the goal of understanding their natural resistance to Dutch elm.
-This work will screen for disease resistance traits on the path towards developing a winter-hardy Dutch elm-resistant variety.
-Team members aim to return native elm species back to the Minnesota landscape.
+Researchers have been studying surviving elm trees in the region with the goal of understanding their natural resistance to DED.

 Research questions